-Here, we assume forest height as a proxy for the successional stage of a forest.
-In every height class, (H{max}) we select those 5% of forests that show the highest sensitivity values (SI{MAT}) and SI{Q95} .
-We removed the forest height classes between 10 and 14 metres, as they only contain a few forests (15).
-For all other classes, we analyse the relationship between H{max} and the forest properties (Ω{AWP}) , Rao's Q, LAI and θ).
+Here, we assumed forest height as a proxy for the successional stage of a forest.
+In every height class, we selected those 5% of forests that showed the highest sensitivity values (SI{MAT} and SI{Q95}).
+We removed the forest height classes between 10 and 14 metres, as they only contained a few forests (15).
+For all other classes, we analysed the relationship between height class and the forest properties (Ω{AWP} , Rao's Q, LAI and tree height heterogeneity).